jparamad/xo_playbook/index.md

 <!-- xo_playbook
-+ All information contained herein are for reference only.
++ All information contained herein are for reference only and is intended to serve as a starting point.
 + Always conduct due diligence and verify before implementing or deciding on any action or policy.
 + Consider both Operational Security (OPSEC) and sensitive or personal information, to include the compilation of information before publishing.